 GET OUR FREE PRINTABLE CHART HERE

-I recommend printing the above graphic (which also includes cup, ounce, tablespoon, and teaspoon measurements) and slapping it on your refrigerator so you never have to waste time looking it up again.
+I recommend printing the above graphic (which also includes cup, ounce, tablespoon, and teaspoon measurements) and slapping it on your refrigerator.
 Who knows, maybe we’ll eventually start remembering these by heart like grandma???

 GET OUR FREE PRINTABLE CONVERSION CHART HERE

-Also, if you’re anything like me, your measuring cups and spoons are scattered all around the kitchen (or under a couch somewhere) and you’re in desperate need of a new set.
+Also, if you’re anything like me, your measuring cups and spoons are scattered all around the kitchen (or under a couch somewhere) and you desperately need a new set.
 This is the measuring cup and spoon set I plan on buying, which also includes a free measurable chart to keep around just in case you lose this free printable.

 BUY THIS MEASURING CUP AND SPOON SET HERE!